×

 By the end of this chapter, you should be able to:

-to connect React and ReduxTypically, one can think of Redux as controlling application state and React as controlling UI state.
+react-redux to connect React and ReduxTypically, one can think of Redux as controlling application state and React as controlling UI state.
 For example, Redux would be handle receiving an API request to GET a list of todo items and passing them to React components.
 Then, React handles whether or not the item renders, if it is marked "complete" or "active", etc. React would also receieve user input (e.g. checking off a todo item) and use Redux to fire off an action (e.g. "remove item") which the Reducer would process.

 This idea of "separation of concerns" brings us to container components, which are "smart" vs. presentational components, which are "dumb".
 To get a good grasp on this, read the Redux docs section on containers and definitely click the link he references first.
 This separation of concerns is really important to understand before connecting React and Redux.